cofoundry-cms/Cofoundry.Docs/src/Framework/Message Aggregator.md

-﻿Cofoundry includes a simple Message Aggregator / Event Bus implementation to allow subscribable message communication.
+Cofoundry includes a simple Message Aggregator / Event Bus implementation to allow subscribable message communication.

 This is particularly useful when you want to tap into Cofoundry events.
 An example of this is if you want to update a search index whenever an entity is saved.